MarkLambson/Algos/README.md

 # Algos
-Algorithms from the Python stack at Coding Dojo
+Algorithms from the Python, MERN stacks at Coding Dojo